nikola-o7/Youtube-clone/README.md

 All icons that you see was made by me in Illustrator because I didn't want to use default Google images even though that would save a lot of time.

-So if anyone looks at code you can see a lot of mistakes and problems that could be fixed but I purposefully left it there as a reminder how much I've improved (also they would've taken a long time to fix(maybe even start from scratch but I didn't want to)).
+So if anyone looks at code you can see a lot of mistakes and problems that could be fixed but I purposefully left it there as a reminder to look back some day and see how much I've improved(and how bad I was back then).

 Overall thoughts:
 -I am satisfied with how it turned out, mobile version could be updated later maybe